locha-usd/locha-usd.github.io/index.md

 ### Motivation

-Developing countries, their institutions and private sector are looking for a fast and secure solution to face the challenges that digital assets represent to their interests, in order to reach a balance between the legacy systems and the globalization of digital assets.
+Developing countries, their institutions and private sector are looking for a fast and secure solution to face the challenges that digital assets represent to their interests, and in order to reach a balance between the legacy system and the globalization of digital assets.

 ## [The Nigerian Senate discussion about Bitcoin:](https://twitter.com/NGRSenate/status/1359801227052220416)